-Fall-Related Hospitalizations3
+Fall-Related Hospitalizations^a

-Each year among Spokane County residents, there are nearly 2,000 hospitalizations due to fall-related injuries among people of all ages.
+Each year among Spokane County residents, there are nearly 1,900 hospitalizations due to fall-related injuries among people of all ages.
 Two in three occurred among individuals 65 years of age or older; approximately 1,300 per year.
-The rate of hospitalization among seniors for a fall-related injury was stable from 2009-2013; 2,097 per 100,000 in 2013.
-The 2013 Spokane County rate was significantly higher than the state rate of 1,769 per 100,000 seniors.
+The rate of hospitalization among seniors for a fall-related injury decreased slightly from 2011-2015; 1,792 per 100,000 in 2015.
+The 2015 Spokane County rate was significantly higher than the state rate of 1,626 per 100,000 seniors.

-Women accounted for 58.8% of fall-related hospitalizations among people 65 years of age or older.
-Adjusting for the difference in population, the female hospitalization rate was still significantly higher than the male rate; 24.4 per 1,000 for females and 16.5 per 1,000 for males.
+Women accounted for 63.3% of fall-related hospitalizations among people 65 years of age or older.
+Adjusting for the difference in population, the female hospitalization rate was still significantly higher than the male rate; 20.7 per 1,000 for females and 14.6 per 1,000 for males.
+Females were more likely than males to be hospitalized for a fall-related injury.